vatpac-technology/sops/docs/aerodromes/classc/Brisbane.md

 ### Parallel Runway Operations
 Refer to [Parallel Runway Separation Standards](../../../separation-standards/parallelapps) for more information

+## Workload Management
+### Pushback Requests on ACD
+During busy periods, SMC and ACD may coordinate to implement the [Pushback Requests on ACD](../../controller-skills/grounddelaymanagement#pushback-requests-on-acd) procedure to balance the workload across ACD and SMC frequencies.

+When implementing the procedure the ATIS [OPR INFO field](#acd-pushback-requests) must be updated to inform pilots the correct frequency on which to request pushback.

 ## Helicopter Operations
 Brisbane has one helipad located on taxiway **F4**.
 Most rescue helicopters are based within the general aviation maintenance area and may operate from taxiway **H2**.